JohnathanPi/Visual-ML/README.md

   * ### Logistic regression:
     Logistic regression is solved using gradient descent.
 The script returns the decision boundarys' slope, bias and accuracy.
-  * ###Linear SVM:
+  * ### Linear SVM:
-    Solved using scikit-learn's SVM.SVC with a linear kernel.
-An SGD SVM using hinge loss was attempted (and is in the models/ folder) however it was not consistent and accurate enough so is not currently used.
+    Solved using scikit-learn's SVM.SVC with a linear kernel.SVM using SGD and the hinge loss formulation was attempted (and is in the models/ folder) however it was not consistent and accurate enough so is not currently used.
 The script returns the support vectors coordinates and the slope and biases of the decision boundarys and margin lines.
   * ### K-Means: